Global Nuclear Industry Performance

 Figure 3 Status of operable nuclear capacity

-Figure 4 shows total global electricity generation from nuclear power plants by age in each year since 1970, with generation from reactors of different ages shown in different colours.
+Figure 4 shows total global electricity generation from nuclear power plants by age in each year since 1970, with generation from reactors of different ages shown in distinct colours.

 Figure 4.
 Total global nuclear electricity generation by age of reactor